theonlywitcher/Albion-Dungeon-Checker/README.md

 - Click on check and it will show you the result.
 - SIMPLE AND EASY.
 # Note
-- There's 2 Versions of the Checker V2,V3 for more details text me on discord sul.00
+- There's 2 Versions of the Checker V2,V3
+- You can check the dungeon bosses and chests , and if there's a second floor or not
+- To get more details contact me on discord sul.00